Introduction to Single Sign-On (SSO)

 Table of Contents

 Workspace 365/Office 365 administrators are able to enable Single Sign-On(SSO) for their Workspace 365 environment, which helps decreasing login procedures for Workspace users.
-There are three Single Sign-On options.
+There are two Single Sign-On options.

 - Web Services Federation